openlawteam/tribute-contracts/website/docs/contracts/adapters/configuration/Configuration.md

 ### \_configurations

-Map of all keys and configurations values.
+Map of all proposals with the configurations values applied or to be applied to the DAO.

 ## Functions